Swedish invasion of Russia: Battle of Poltava

+Aftermath

 Charles fled with his surviving 543 men to the protection of the Ottoman Turks to the south, who were traditionally hostile to Russia.
 Here, Charles was eventually able to persuade the Sultan Ahmed III to declare war on Russia.
 Backed by a Turkish army of 200,000 men, Charles led the Turks into the Russo-Turkish War (1710–1711).
-Before Charles could give battle, though, Peter was able to bribe the Turkish vizier to peace; with this, Charles's ambitions to invade Russia were ended.
+Before Charles could give battle, though, Peter was able to bribe the Turkish vizier to make peace; with this, Charles's ambitions to invade Russia were ended.

 Consequences

 The consequences of the failed invasion were far-reaching.
 The Swedish Empire never added new territory after the Battle of Poltava, and shortly thereafter lost more possessions.
 George I of Great Britain led Great Britain and Prussia into war against Sweden, and Denmark reentered the war.
 Russia maintained its conquered possessions in Ingria and the Baltic, was able to consolidate its hold over Ukraine and Poland, develop the new city of Saint Petersburg, and gain vital trade links in the Baltic trade.
 During the invasion, no less than 20,000 Swedish soldiers and thousands more civilians fell into Russian captivity.